MST Benchmark Study

 WG4 has initiated a benchmarking study on microscale thermophoresis (MST) aiming to test its reproducibility and reliability, especially as MST is a rather new technique.
 32 labs agreed to participate with an overall number of 41 instruments (Monolith NT.115 and Monolith Pico).

-Overall, three samples will be measured: two samples to measure interaction and one sample to measure the absolute performance of several instrument parameters.
-The two standard systems for interaction are a well-established protein:small molecule system (lysozyme:3NAG) and a new standard system developed in Tom Jowitt’s lab involving protein:protein interaction (lysozyme:nanobody).
+Overall, three samples are tested: two samples to measure interaction and one sample to measure the absolute performance of several instrument parameters.
+The two standard systems for interaction are a well-established protein:small molecule system (lysozyme:NAG3) and a new standard system for protein:protein interaction developed in Tom Jowitt’s lab, Manchester, UK, (lysozyme:nanobody).

-Responsible people: Bruno Baron, Robert Gilbert, Tom Jowitt, Stefan Knauer, Blanca Lopez-Mendez, Arthur Sedivy, Stephan Uebel
+Arthur Sedivy (coordinator), Bruno Baron, Robert Gilbert, Tom Jowitt, Stefan Knauer, Blanca Lopez-Mendez, Stephan Uebel

 Arthur Sedivy (firstname.lastname@example.org).